cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 This section describes the important functional components of NDTs - reflecting these functional elements - in greater detail.
-It also describes how an NDT consisting of these components may be used in operations systems to deliver the various functional use cases of NDTs.
+It also describes how an NDT consisting of these components may be used in operations systems to deliver the various functional NDT use cases.

 The core functional components of an NDT may be posited as follows: a Data Repository component, a Service Mapping Models component, and an NDT Management